blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 1. Do we permit spaces in type names
 1. Is there a way to specify in JSON schema that the key of a property is equal to the the thing it's a `$ref` to?
     As in can we specify a constraint that you have to have equal URIs in `"someUri": { "$ref": "someUri" }`
+1. Do we want to allow types to define a plural name that can be used when they're set to "type": "array"?

 # Future possibilities